Why I Moved from Journal / Planner to Bullet Journal

 Scribing is an Important Part of Your Productive Morning

-As if this wasn’t enough reason to get one, I was in the process of reading a book called The Miracle Morning and thought, I want to implement the SAVERS (Silence, Affirmations, Visualization, Exercise, Reading, Scribing) routine and bullet journaling could be a perfect way to knock out the Scribing every day.
-In case you’re unfamiliar, The Miracle Morning is a way to boost your daily productivity and the scribing is important because it is a great way to get the creative juices going.
+As if this wasn’t enough reason to get one, I was in the process of reading a book called The Miracle Morning which covers the 6 Daily Habits of Highly Successful People.
+One of the habits is scribing and I felt bullet journaling could be a perfect way to get the creative juices flowing.

 So, I immediately jumped on Amazon and two days later I was ready to start mapping out my own bullet journal.
 I am loving every scribble in it and I’m here to show you what you need, how to do it, some photo inspiration from my own journal, and of course, introduce you to my favorite YouTuber who got me inspired in the first place!